 Division 15 — Public buildings

-414. Interpretation
+414. Meaning of “public building” in this Division

 In this Division —

-“public building” means a hospital, benevolent or other asylum; theatre, opera house, concert rooms, music or assembly hall, whether forming part of or appurtenant to premises licensed under the Liquor Control Act 1988, for sale of intoxicating liquor or not; a school, church, chapel, and meeting house; and includes any other building, structure, tent, gallery, enclosure or platform in or upon which numbers of persons are usually or occasionally assembled or which is provided for the assembly of numbers of persons.
+public building means a hospital, benevolent or other asylum; theatre, opera house, concert rooms, music or assembly hall, whether forming part of or appurtenant to premises licensed under the Liquor Control Act 1988, for sale of intoxicating liquor or not; a school, church, chapel, and meeting house; and includes any other building, structure, tent, gallery, enclosure or platform in or upon which numbers of persons are usually or occasionally assembled or which is provided for the assembly of numbers of persons.

 [Section 414 amended by No. 10 of 1998 s.
 46(6); No. 73 of 2006 s.
 114.]